10 to the 23 AI logo

 How I approach AI safety and alignment

-My work produces two things simultaneously: technical systems and the organizational architectures that make those systems safe under real-world pressure.
-These are not separate deliverables.
-They are developed together — because the technical system shapes what the human system can do, and the human system shapes what the technical system needs to be.
+My work produces two things simultaneously: technical systems, and the organizational architectures that make those systems safe under real-world pressure.
+They are developed together, because the technical system shapes what the human system can do, and the human system shapes what the technical system needs to be.

-I approach consequential AI as a systems problem, a leadership problem, and a human problem.
+I approach AI deployed at scale as a systems problem, a leadership problem, and a human problem.
+In practice, that means working from principles most safety reviews treat separately.

-Consequential AI does not operate in isolation.
+AI deployed at scale does not operate in isolation.
 It interacts with organizations, incentives, feedback loops, and people in ways that produce behavior no single component was designed to generate.
 Safety is a property of the whole sociotechnical environment, not just the model.

 The real test is whether safety survives growth, speed, strategic pressure, and social consequence.
 That standard cannot be met by evaluation frameworks alone.
-It requires leadership that can govern the whole system as it scales.
+It requires leadership that can govern the whole sociotechnical system as it scales, holding technical architecture, organizational design, human-AI teaming, and institutional governance in view simultaneously.

 About